dblock/kahneraja.github.io/_posts/2016-04-03-martin-fowler-talking-at-the-australian-technology-park-in-sydney.md

 I've been following his writing now for nearly 20 years.
 When I heard he was coming to Sydney I was a little star struck.
 I wasn't going to miss out on seeing him present.

+His tip for all software developers was...

+> "Get into devops and infrastructure as code.
+Automating your pipeline is going to pay off big.
+For you.
+For your clients."

 I wasnt disappointed.
 If you get the chance, go and see him!